 The Collaborative Lab

 How can a college art gallery and a public high school work together to reimagine both contemporary art and education?
-This question drives The Collaborative Lab – the ongoing partnership between The Galleries at Moore and the U School High School (a competency-based public high school in North Philadelphia) Each Collaborative Lab commissions a local teaching artists to work with U School educators to create a curriculum project that elevates the voices of teen students while engaging themes found in The Galleries’ exhibitions and programs.
+This question drives The Collaborative Lab – the ongoing partnership between The Galleries at Moore and the U School High School (a competency-based public high school in North Philadelphia).
+Each Collaborative Lab commissions a local teaching artist to work with U School educators to create a curriculum project that elevates the voices of teen students while engaging with themes found in The Galleries’ exhibitions and programs.

 The Collaborative Lab’s goals are to:

 - Bring new voices and perspectives to the contemporary art world.
 Integrate student’s work and ideas into larger conversations taking place within The Galleries at Moore and in extension the contemporary art world

 - Introduce new platforms of visibility for Philadelphia students.
 Reinforce student confidence and ability to achieve by showcasing their work to different and wider audiences

 - Create dynamic 21st-century cultural producers.
 Develop students’ skills in research, collaboration, community engagement, digital media, media literacy and creative and critical thinking

 - Expand spheres of collaboration beyond immediate communities.
 Provide a space where Philadelphia artists, educators and students can work together to experiment with the ways arts can positively impact community and cultural issues.

 “It sparked my interest.
 I always knew I wanted to be into something artistic.
 But, maybe this is the route to go.
 I wasn’t sure at first.
 But I really think that this is me.”